wgola/WordGame/README.md

 $ docker compose -p <project_name> up
 ```

-It will create project named `project_name` and start all 2 parts of this app inside separate Docker containers.
+It will create project named `project_name` and start all 4 parts of this app inside separate Docker containers.
 Apps will automatically refresh upon source files updates.
+Data created by Keycloak will be stored inside PostgreSQL database and it will be mounted to `postgres` directory.

+The app is also configured for running in Kubernetes.
+For more information check [`kubernetes`](./kubernetes/) directory.

 ---